will62794/will62794.github.io/_drafts/2026-01-18-bespoke-compilation.md

 {% endhighlight %}

 showing us that the C++ version can acheve over a 50x throughput speedup over TLC for larger parameter configuration (8 resource managers).
-This is pretty cool, and impressive that Claude is able to generate semantically correct translation of the high level spec in essentially one-shot.
-Also, it seems reasonable that validating these kinds of translation steps for smaller finite parameters would be sufficient to assume generalization to larger parameter configurations e.g. if it became desirable to run larger model checking runs but would be infeasible or inefficient to do full validation at those larger parameters.
+This is pretty cool, and impressive that Claude is able to generate what seems to be a semantically accurate translation of the high level spec in essentially one-shot.
+It also seems reasonable that validating these kinds of translation steps for smaller finite parameters would be sufficient to assume generalization to larger parameter configurations e.g. if it is desirable to run larger model checking runs but would be infeasible to do full validation at those larger parameters.

-### AbstractRaft
+### AbstractDynamicRaft

-We can run the above command for another spec, an abstracted variant of Raft that also includes basic dynamic reconfiguration functionality.
-Running the above prompt for the TwoPhase.tla spec, Claude generates a 614 line C++ file that it combines with the following paratmers, and see Claude generates the following validation report:
+We can run the above command for another spec, an [abstracted variant of Raft](https://github.com/will62794/model-compiler/blob/main/AbstractDynamicRaft/AbstractDynamicRaft.tla) that also includes basic dynamic reconfiguration functionality.
+Running our prior command again, Claude generates a 740 line C++ file and generates the following validation report:

 {% highlight markdown %}